RoboStack/ros-noetic/README.md

 # on Windows, please restart the Anaconda Prompt / Command Prompt!
 conda deactivate
 conda activate robostackenv

+# if you want to use rosdep, also do:
+mamba install rosdep
+rosdep init  # note: do not use sudo! rosdep update
 ```

 **Note: at the moment on Windows only the Command Prompt terminal is supported, while Powershell is not supported.**